 Explorations is ECE’s weekly seminar targeted at undergraduate students.
-The seminar occurs most Wednesdays during the school year at 5 p.m. in the Electrical and Computer Engineering Building, followed by a brief reception.
+The seminar occurs most Wednesdays during the school year at 5 p.m. in room 1002 Grainger Auditorium, Electrical and Computer Engineering Building.
 View this semester’s schedule.

 About ECE Explorations